apintok/nslogify/README.md

 After download the respective file structure.
 On Firefox open the [about:debugging](about:debugging#/runtime/this-firefox) page and load the extension manifest.json file.

-## Change
+## Development

 Parcel is being used to generate an extension bundle.
-After changing something in the code don't forget to run the command to redo the bundle and navigate to Firefox add-ons area and press 'reload' to reflect the changes.
+After changing something in the code don't forget to run the command to redo the bundle.
+Then navigate to Firefox [about:debugging](about:debugging#/runtime/this-firefox) add-ons area and press 'reload' for the changes to reflext.

 ```bash
     npm run dev